JonasGessner/JGDownloadAcceleration/README.md

 JGDownloadAcceleration's main part is a concurrent NSOperation subclass (JGDownloadOperation) which handles the multipart download.

-For managing and queing.
+For managing and queing multiple operations, JGDownloadAccelerator provides a NSOoperationQueue subclass (JGDownloadOperationQueue) which handles the networking thread, activity indicator and application background task.

+Q. How does the download acceleration even work?

-Multipart download uses multiple network connections to download a file from a server in chunks (each connection downloads one part of the entire content).
-This allows to bypass bandwidth limitations set by the server and download speeds can be increased by numerous times.
+A. A Download accelerator (multipart download) uses multiple network connections to download a file from a server in chunks (each connection downloads one part of the entire content).
+This allows to bypass bandwidth limitations set by the server and download speeds can be drastically increased.

 More info: <a href="http://en.wikipedia.org/wiki/Download_manager#Download_acceleration">Wikipedia</a>

-The server needs to support the `Range` header in order to use multipart download.
+The server from which downloading a content needs to support the `Range` header in order to use multipart download.
 See <a href="#requirements">Requirements</a> for more Info.

 ##Getting started